Skip to main content

 """

-Important: Never use your actual Gmail password here.
-Go to your Google Account settings, enable 2-Step Verification, and generate an App Password.
-That 16-character code is what goes into the script.
-Store it in an environment variable in production, obviously -- hardcoding credentials is a terrible idea for anything beyond a personal script.
+Important: Never use your actual Gmail password.
+Go to Google Account settings, enable 2-Step Verification, generate an App Password.
+That 16-character code goes into the script.
+In production, store it in an environment variable — hardcoding credentials is terrible practice even for personal scripts.

 4. Web Scraper for Price Tracking

-I have been tracking the price of a few gadgets on Amazon and Flipkart for months using this script.
-It fetches the product page, extracts the price, and logs it to a CSV file.
-When the price drops below my target, it sends me an alert.
+I've been tracking gadget prices on Amazon and Flipkart for months with this script.
+Fetches the product page, extracts the current price, logs it to a CSV.
+When the price drops below my target, it alerts me.

 The Code